esraalmaeeni/DL-lab/Experiment_1/README.md

-# TITLE: MNIST Dataset Processing with NumPy
+# TITLE: Neural Networks implementation using MNIST Dataset with NumPy

-## Overview
-This Jupyter Notebook provides a streamlined approach to loading, processing, and visualizing the MNIST dataset using NumPy and Matplotlib.
-The dataset consists of handwritten digit images (0-9) and corresponding labels.
-This implementation enables efficient loading and normalization of the dataset for further machine learning tasks.

 ## Abstract
 The objective of this lab is to provide a streamlined approach to loading, processing, and visualizing the MNIST dataset using NumPy.